-- Green Cards where the registration number of the vehicle has been modified; - Green Cards where the name of the policyholder has been substituted by that appearing on the insurance policy; - Green Cards not signed by the insurer; - Green Cards where the name of the member (Box 4) or the identity of the insurer (Box 8) are not mentioned but where the name of the issuing Bureau appears; - Green Cards of which the format is not in accordance with the model recognised by the Working Party on Road Transport of the of the Inland Transport Committee of the UNECE; - Green Cards reproduced accurately and having false information; - Green Cards indicating the identity of the Guaranteeing Bureau (whether it is in Box 2 or in the general information), without having the member code (Box 4) and/or the identity of the insurer (Box 8); - Green Cards on which handwritten or typed additions have been added; - Green Cards where the logo of the Bureau or that of the insurance undertaking have been altered.
+- Green Cards where the registration number of the vehicle has been modified; - Green Cards where the name of the policyholder has been substituted by that appearing on the insurance policy; - Green Cards not signed by the insurer; - Green Cards where the name of the member (Box 4) or the identity of the insurer (Box 8) are not mentioned but where the name of the issuing Bureau appears; - Green Cards of which the format (whether in terms of size or lay-out or both) is not in accordance with the model recognised by the Working Party on Road Transport of the Inland Transport Committee of the UNECE; - Green Cards reproduced accurately and having false information; - Green Cards indicating the identity of the Guaranteeing Bureau (whether it is in Box 2 or in the general information), without having the member code (Box 4) and/or the identity of the insurer (Box 10); - Green Cards on which handwritten or typed additions have been added; Green Cards where the logo of the Bureau or that of the insurance undertaking have been altered.

-On the other hand, those cards not considered as Green Cards and which, consequently, does not undertake the responsibility of the Bureau in the name of which they were apparently issued79:
+On the other hand, those cards not considered as Green Cards and which, consequently, do not engage the responsibility of the Bureau in the name of which they were apparently issued84:

-Green Cards which do not have the member code (if it exists), nor the identity of the insurer (Box 8), nor the identity of the Guaranteeing Bureau (whether in Box 2 or in the general information);
+- Green Cards which do not have the member code (if it exists), nor the identity of the insurer (Box 8), nor the identity of the Guaranteeing Bureau (whether in Box 2 or in the general information); - Green Cards not having the identity of the Guaranteeing Bureau (whether in Box 2 or in the general information) but having the member code (if it exists) (Box 4) and/or the identity of the insurer.